 November is Academic Writing Month #AcWriMo at Methodspace!
-The theme of week four is: Share Your Work.
+This post was part of the 2017 #AcWriMo series.
+The theme of week four was: Share Your Work.
 As noted, in the digital age we need to think about sharing our work in more ways than the formal publication of articles or books.
 This post focuses on blogs, subsequent posts will look at social media.

 “Blogging is quite simply, one of the most important things